mlliarm/mlliarm.github.io/README.md

 - I started out in the data field working as a python backend & ML engineer at a bioinformatics startup for 1.5 years.
 Later, I've worked 3.5 years as a GCP Data Engineer and Apigee Solutions Engineer at Webhelp ES, and now I'm working as a DevOps Cloud Engineer at  Schwarz IT Barcelona with technologies such as Kubernetes, Virtualization, golang and python.

-- It's clear now that data and ops are becoming increasingly close, so a modern data engineer shouldn't be afraid touching a container or a k8s cluster, or interacting with an API with python or golang.

 - Inspired by Archimedes (Αρχιμήδης).
 Engineer by day but a mathematician at heart.
 Mathematics teach one how to pose the right questions.
 And this is a great skill for any engineer.

 # What